-- Review their current practice in communication about treatment related decision-making and consent
+- Review current practice in communication about treatment related decision-making and consent

-- Understand and help those patients and families who have unrealistic expectations of treatment and outcomes.
+- Respond to people with unrealistic expectations of treatment and outcomes.

-- Use decision aids to support effective communication and complex shared decision-making (see Resources).
+- Use decision aids to support effective communication and shared decision-making (see Resources).

-- Respond to complaints about clinical decision-making and consent.
+- Respond to complaints about decision-making and consent.